Class of 1999: Plot

-Hector, Cody, and Christie find Dr. Forrest who takes Christie hostage.
-When Cody tells Forrest it is too late, Forrest is convinced that he can somehow continue the project.
-When Hector attempts to shoot Forrest, he is shot and killed.
-Forrest then attempts to kill Cody, but Bryles comes up from behind him and rips his heart out, killing him instantly.
-Cody and Christie are at first overpowered by Bryles until Cody finds a forklift and impales Bryles.
-Christie grabs the nearest chain and puts it around Bryles' neck with Cody using the forklift to lift the chain, cutting the robotic Bryles's head.
-Cody and Christie, the only survivors, walk out of the badly damaged school in safety as the CIA arrive to contain and destroy any surviving robots.
+Hector, Cody, and Christie find Forrest.
+However, Forrest takes Christie hostage, planning to continue the project.
+Hector attempts to kill Forrest, who shoots him dead.
+Forrest then attempts to kill Cody.
+However, a heavily damaged Bryles then appears and rips Forrest's heart out, killing him.
+Cody eventually finds a forklift and impales Bryles.
+Christie grabs the nearest chain and puts it around Bryles' neck with Cody using the forklift to lift the chain, cutting the robot's head.
+Cody and Christie, the only two survivors, then walk out of the school.